 A helping hand

 So you need to get it right and that means doing your homework.
-But let’s be honest: researching professional insurance is tedious.
-If only there was some kind of quick guide to get you started…
+But let’s be honest: researching insurance is tedious.
+If only there was some kind of quick guide to get you started.

 Welcome to your lucky day.

-Professional indemnity insurance (also known as professional liability insurance) is for businesses or individuals who offer a specialist service, give professional advice or provide particular expertise to paying clients.
-Businesses just like yours in fact.
+Professional indemnity insurance (PI for short) is for businesses or individuals who offer a specialist service, give professional advice or provide particular expertise to paying clients.

 It protects you against claims made by dissatisfied or disgruntled clients, and clients alleging you’ve not done your job properly.

 If a client does think you’ve made a mistake, and sues you for their financial loss, you’ll need to defend yourself.
 Even if you know the claim isn’t valid, you’ll still need to do something about it.

 Our own research tells us that if things do go wrong, in the absence of anything else, most businesses turn to their solicitor for help.
 That means big bills.
 And even bigger bills on top if, in the end, a court rules against you.